The Story of 'The Rose Inn',

 'Tenants mentioned in Wills and Deeds are: 1905 James Medhurst - remember, an Edward Rayner was shown to be the occupier of 'The Rose Inn', in the 1903 -1904 Directories.
 I believe that John Henry Mushman occupied 'The Rose Inn' after April 1906, and possibly by 1907'.

 'By 1923 the property was referred to as 'The Rose Bakery' (baker and confectioner) in a mortgage document of 21st November 1923.
 The loan was to Charles Frank Gambell (interest set at 51/2%).
-A subsequent email from Brian calendercontained a scan of a family calendar, dated 1924, of C.H.Gambell, The Rose Bakery, Greenstreet, Teynham.
+A subsequent email from Brian contained a scan of a family calendar, dated 1924, of C.H.Gambell, The Rose Bakery, Greenstreet, Teynham.
 The 1926, Sittingbourne, Milton & District Directory contains in its list - 'Gambell, Charles Herbert, Baker and Confectioner'.

 So, having established that the ownership of 'The Rose Inn' was in the hands of Style & Winch Brewers, I tried to obtain details of any Liquor Licence Application by John Henry Mushman, first contacting City Ark, Strood, who were unable to help, because Teynham was outside their area of operations and then, The Centre for Kentish Studies, at Maidstone.
 Unfortunately, they also, were unable to help me, as it appears that the Licensing Registers for the period 1901 - 1907, were missing from their records.